 Internet governance

-This document summarises APC's reflections on the 2019 IGF in terms of what worked well and what did not work so well, in the areas of content, agenda and sessions; logistics; and inclusion, diversity and safety.
-It further offers recommendations for the 2020 IGF in those same areas.
+This document summarises APC's reflections on the 2022 IGF in terms of what worked well and what did not work so well, in areas such as the preparatory process, the hybrid format, the programme, logistics, inclusion, diversity and safety.
+It also offers recommendations for the 2023 IGF.

 Association for Progressive Communications (APC) 2022